 - Safeguarding and RSE begin as soon as a pupil enters the school.
-In Dormouse Class one of the first stages in this is teaching children to make clear and purposeful choices. - This term this has been reinforced during the class literacy sessions and doubles as recognition of one of our core vocabulary principles.
-Pupils are extended through use of Aided Language Boards and seeing their preferences modelled and labelled. - Using Etran frames, contrast boards, switches, aided language boards and hand held symbols as appropriate, pupils are encouraged to choose between more, stop and something different as well as comment on and select resources to explore according to their preferences. - Children are taken at their word and they learn asking for more of something they don't like could yield unfavourable results, similarly selecting stop during an activity they are enjoying could cause it to cease prematurely!
+In Dormouse Class one of the first stages in this is teaching children to make clear and purposeful choices. - We are continuing to reinforce this during class literacy sessions, encouraging pupils to choose between resources.
+Pupils are extended through use of Aided Language Boards, practising auditory listing while hearing their responses narrated and seeing their preferences modelled and labelled. - Using Etran frames, contrast boards, switches, aided language boards and hand held symbols as appropriate, pupils are encouraged to choose between more, stop and something different with additional emphasis being placed on commenting on, selecting and responding to resources according to their preferences. - Children are taken at their word and they learn asking for more of something they don't like could yield unfavourable results, similarly selecting stop during an activity they are enjoying could cause it to cease prematurely!
 If a pupil expressed displeasure at their choice being followed through they will be offered the options again, experiencing the options labelled using a multisensory approach. - The ability to make purposeful choices is a key skill for all children in keeping themselves safe and teaching them they have control over what is happening to their bodies.